 New students apply by November 1 (priority); December 1 (final)

 Continuing and transfer students apply by February 1

-Body of essay should include 3 paragraphs: (1) your academic and career goals and your plans toward achieving them, (2) information regarding your financial need (ex. dependents to care for, short on funds, spouse/significant other currently deployed, etc.), and (3) any unique circumstances/obstacles you may be facing (ex. recently unemployed, returning to school after extended period of time, medical circumstances, etc.)
+- The body of the essay should include 3 paragraphs: (1) your academic and career goals and your plans toward achieving them, (2) information regarding your financial need and (3) any unique circumstances/obstacles you may be facing.

 See What Opportunities Await You!

 The following list has been generated to be a helpful resource.
 Note: this list is not exhaustive.
 Time spent using search engines can also be quite beneficial.
-Additionally, most departments/colleges have scholarship funds.
-Be sure to check with your department/college about additional resources, eligibility, and requirements.
+Additionally, most departments/colleges have internal scholarship funds.
+Be sure to check with your department/college about additional resources, eligibility, requirements, and opportunities.